Ready or Not…Again

-As I write this post, I’m preparing to graduate from college.
-I had four lovely years at a college where I met new friends, found a church that felt like home, and led a discipleship group of six awesome gals.
-I attended many memorable student events, played keyboard for campus chapel services, and tutored an awesome girl named Lexi.
-I used the word “community” way too much, I sat in local coffee shops as I watched people interact, and I discovered my favorite local restaurants in town.
+As I write this post I’m preparing to graduate from college.
+I had four lovely years at a college where I met new friends, found a church that felt like home, and led a discipleship group of six great gals.
+I attended many memorable student events, played keyboard for campus chapel services, and tutored an amazing girl named Lexi.
+I used the word “community” way too much, sat in local coffee shops as I watched people interact, and discovered my favorite local restaurants.
 I enjoyed being at college.
+But now I must return to my actual home—in the brand-new territory called “adulthood”—and I’m not ready.

 I’m Not Ready for Adulthood